sam-data-analysis/retail-revenue-customer-analysis-dashboard/README.md

 ## Key Insights

-- Revenue rises meaningfully through the year and peaks in November, suggesting strong seasonality.
+• Revenue shows strong seasonality, peaking in November.
-- The UK generates the vast majority of revenue, with a long tail of smaller international markets.
+• The United Kingdom generates the majority of total revenue.
-- A relatively small group of customers contributes a disproportionate share of total revenue.
+• Customer revenue is concentrated — the top 10 customers generate 16.5% of revenue.
-- Revenue is concentrated in a small number of products, particularly seasonal and gift-oriented items.
+• Product sales are concentrated among a small group of gift-oriented items.

 ## Data Preparation